 The world is changing.
 Traditional nine-to-five jobs are going out of fashion and the rise of the entrepreneur is well underway.
 To run a one-person business on Shopify is becoming an increasingly popular way to make a living.
 But it doesn’t come without some hardship.

 Running a one-person business requires a lot of planning to ensure you can manage the different aspects of your store without burning out.
-You’re not a one-man army, so optimization is key to ensure maximum efficiency and minimal workload.
+You’re not a one-man army, so optimization is key to ensuring maximum efficiency and minimal workload.

 I’m not going to go into much detail here because this article is about running a one-person business, not starting one.
 I recommend you get a 14-day Shopify free trial if you haven’t already.